-Regulations (see Section 1.3 for details), which are currently being used to manage the species included in Snapper Grouper Amendment 18 are: quotas (golden tilefish, black sea bass, snowy grouper, and gag); size limits (black sea bass and gag); bag limits (golden tilefish, black sea bass, snowy grouper, and gag), and closed seasons (gag).
+Regulations (see Section 1.3 for details), which are currently being used to manage the species included in Snapper-grouper Amendment 18 are: quotas (golden tilefish, black sea bass, and snowy grouper); size limits (black sea bass and gag); and bag limits (golden tilefish, black sea bass, and snowy grouper).

 All four species addressed in Amendment 18 are currently listed as undergoing overfishing, with black sea bass and snowy grouper listed as overfished (see Sections 3.2.2.1 - 3.3.3 for stock assessment and status).
-Recent management measures addressing species in Amendment 18, such as Snapper Grouper Amendment 13C (SAFMC 2006), 15A (SAFMC 2008), and 15B (SAFMC 2008) could increase the incentive to fish for these species.
-Seasonal differences in weather between South Atlantic states have the potential to provide fishermen in southern states an advantage when fishing for snapper grouper species during winter months.
+Recent management measures addressing species in Amendment 18, such as Snapper-grouper Amendment 13C (SAFMC 2006), 15A (SAFMC 2008), and 15B (SAFMC 2008) could increase the incentive to fish for these species.
+Seasonal differences in weather between South Atlantic states have the potential to provide fishermen in southern states an advantage when fishing for snapper-grouper species during winter months.
 As a result, there is concern by some members of the public that the bulk of commercial quotas and recreational allocations could be caught by fishermen in the south while those in the northern regions are unable to fish.
 Management measures proposed in

-Amendment 18 could limit participation in the golden tilefish and black sea bass pot fisheries, separate the commercial snowy grouper quota among regions or states, and divide the gag recreational allocation into regions/states (see Section 1.2 for an expanded rationale).
+Amendment 18 could limit participation in the golden tilefish and black sea bass pot fisheries, and separate the commercial snowy grouper quota among regions or states (see Section 1.2 for an expanded rationale).
 The alternatives are described in detail in Sections 2.0 and 4.0.